muthuku/DAS-extract-V2/README.md

     PubMed_OpenAccess_Database = oa_file_list.csv
     Files_to_Download = output1_07_22_PMC.csv

 3. With the .txt of PMIDs, you then use function isolate_rows_by_PMIDs(source_file = "PMIDs.txt", database = oa_file_list.csv, output_file = output1_07_22_PMC.csv), this will search through the entire oa database and return an output CSV containing downloadable links.
-Download this file into the example_files in your local directory.
+Download this file into the example_files in your local directory using this link https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.csv

    		To download the oa_file_list.csv go to the Base FTP URL https://ftp.ncbi.nlm.nih.gov/pub/pmc/ and download the file.
 Update this file once every 3 weeks